catherineluse/versioned-docs-experiment/rancher-docs/en/cluster-admin/upgrading-kubernetes/_index.md

   - [Configuring the Upgrade Strategy in the cluster.yml](#configuring-the-upgrade-strategy-in-the-cluster-yml)
 - [Troubleshooting](#troubleshooting)

-# New Features

-As of Rancher v2.3.0, the Kubernetes metadata feature was added, which allows Rancher to ship Kubernetes patch versions without upgrading Rancher.
-For details, refer to the [section on Kubernetes metadata.]({{<baseurl>}}/rancher/v2.0-v2.4/en/admin-settings/k8s-metadata)

-As of Rancher v2.4.0,

-- The ability to import K3s Kubernetes clusters into Rancher was added, along with the ability to upgrade Kubernetes when editing those clusters.
-For details, refer to the [section on imported clusters.]({{<baseurl>}}/rancher/v2.0-v2.4/en/cluster-provisioning/imported-clusters)
-- New advanced options are exposed in the Rancher UI for configuring the upgrade strategy of an RKE cluster: **Maximum Worker Nodes Unavailable** and **Drain nodes.** These options leverage the new cluster upgrade process of RKE v1.1.0, in which worker nodes are upgraded in batches, so that applications can remain available during cluster upgrades, under [certain conditions.](#maintaining-availability-for-applications-during-upgrades)

 # Tested Kubernetes Versions

 Before a new version of Rancher is released, it's tested with the latest minor versions of Kubernetes to ensure compatibility.
 For example, Rancher v2.3.0 is was tested with Kubernetes v1.15.4, v1.14.7, and v1.13.11.
 For details on which versions of Kubernetes were tested on each Rancher version, refer to the [support maintenance terms.](https://rancher.com/support-maintenance-terms/all-supported-versions/rancher-v2.3.0/)